Re-Think Your Drink

 Do you know what the single most toxic food is?
 You guessed it, SUGAR!
-All day long, people will that tell me, “I don’t eat that much sugar.”
+All-day long, people will tell me, “I don’t eat that much sugar.”
 Yes, you do!
 How do I know?
 It’s in everything!
 The extra ten or twenty pounds you’re carrying around isn’t excess fat, it’s excess sugar.
-One primary source of the sugar…your drinks.
+One primary source of sugar…your drinks.
 It’s time to rethink your drink.

 Classic Coca-Cola is pure sugar going into the system.
 So, how many grams of sugar are in a bottle of Coke?

 There are 65 grams of pure sugar bombarding your body, immediately causing inflammation.
 You’re also consuming the liquid that many will use to loosen rusty bolts or to clean their toilet bowls due to the phosphoric acid in it.

 Alternative Option: There’s no alternative to soda.
 If you absolutely have to have one use Zevia, this is a stevia-based soda.

 In a Starbucks store version drink, there are 46 grams of sugar in one bottle.
 (If you go into a Starbucks and get a Frappuccino, it’s going to be the same amount.)
 That’s WAY over the amount of sugar you should intake.